The Federal Government will Become America's Model Employer for the 21st Century.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-Steve Shih serves at the U.S. Office of Personnel Management (OPM) in the position of Deputy Associate Director for Senior Executive Services and Performance Management.
-In this capacity, Mr. Shih leads OPM’s office responsible for managing the overall Federal personnel program relating to the Senior Executive Service (SES) and other senior professionals (i.e., Senior Level (SL) and Scientific and Professional (ST)) – specifically relating to the development and implementation of regulations and policies, as well as oversight and assistance, for agencies’ selection, development, performance management, and recognition of Federal executives and senior professionals.
-Mr. Shih is also responsible for providing Government-wide leadership to agencies in general for all Federal employees with respect to performance management, awards, leadership development, and worklife and wellness programs (including telework).
+Steve Shih serves at the U.S. Office of Personnel Management (OPM) in the position of Deputy Associate Director for Senior Executive Services and Performance Management, to which he was appointed in October 2010.
+In this capacity, Mr. Shih leads OPM’s office responsible for human capital management policy for Senior Executive Service (SES) and other senior professionals – including for the selection, development, performance management, and recognition of Federal senior executives and senior professionals.
+Mr. Shih is also responsible for leading Government-wide policy for all Federal employees with respect to performance management, awards, leadership development, employee engagement, and work-life and wellness programs (including telework and Employee Assistance Programs).

-Prior to his appointment at OPM, Mr. Shih was employed at the U.S. Department of Homeland Security from August 2008 to October 2010, where he served in the position of Deputy Civil Rights and Civil Liberties Officer for Equal Employment Opportunity (EEO) and Diversity Programs, and also served in an acting capacity as the Officer for Civil Rights and Civil Liberties.
+Prior to his appointment at OPM, Mr. Shih was employed at the U.S. Department of Homeland Security from August 2008 to October 2010, where he served in the position of Deputy Civil Rights and Civil Liberties Officer for EEO and Diversity Programs, and also served in an acting capacity as the Assistant Secretary-level Officer for Civil Rights and Civil Liberties.